Specialist Induction Training

 - Duty of Care and Person Centred Values –promoting wellbeing, supporting independence, managing difficult situations.

 - Privacy and Dignity – privacy of information, confidentiality, supporting active participation.

-- Bowel Management – covering manual evacuation – using a medical mannequin.
+- Bowel Management – covering manual evacuation, digital stimulation, removal of faeces and trans-anal irrigation- using a medical mannequin.
 Effects of diet and lifestyle.
 Hygiene best practice.

 - Safeguarding – code of conduct, responding to abuse or neglect, information sharing and confidentiality.

 - Urinary Management – discussion of bladder function and associated complications.
 Bladder management options including supra-pubic and urethral catheters, drainage condom and leg bags.
 Drainage condom application procedure using a medical mannequin.catheters and catheter care.

 - Infection Prevention and Control – the chain of infection, hand hygiene, identifying hazards.